Zheludev/DNom/README.md

 # details
 __preprocessing__
-1. paired-end reads are first quality filtered and then merged (if overlaps are present) using [`fastp`](https://github.com/OpenGene/fastp)
+1. reads are first quality filtered and then merged (if paired and overlaps are present) using [`fastp`](https://github.com/OpenGene/fastp)

 __embedding__